The Whereabouts of Jenny

-The Whereabouts of Jenny is a 1991 American drama film directed by Gene Reynolds and written by John Miglis.
+The Whereabouts of Jenny is a 1991 American made-for-television drama film directed by Gene Reynolds and written by John Miglis.
 The film stars Ed O'Neill, Debrah Farentino, Eve Gordon, David Graf, Dakin Matthews and Lee Garlington.
 The film premiered on ABC on January 14, 1991.

 Plot

+Jimmy O'Meara loves his daughter more than anything in the world.
+But when his ex-wife gets involved with a man who's involved with criminals, his world is turned upside down.
+They have entered the Witness Protection Program and the government attorney who is in charge of the program is being highly uncooperative with Mr. O'Meara's request that he be granted access to his daughter.
+This starts an intense legal battle.